 White Mob of Hundreds Lynches Tom Waller in Mississippi

 On December 15, 1897, a white mob of 400 men lynched an African American man named Tom Waller in Lawrence County, Mississippi.
 Mr. Waller was accused of helping to murder a white family, despite a lack of evidence against him and his strenuous claims of innocence.
 Without a legal trial or investigation, an angry white mob hanged him from a tree the same night he was arrested.

 A week earlier, after a white family was found murdered, a surviving 5-year-old child claimed a Black man did it.
-Officials brought several Black male "suspects" before her and she identified one -- a man named Charles Lewis -- as the perpetrator.
+Officials brought several Black male "suspects" before her and she identified one—a man named Charles Lewis—as the perpetrator.
 A mob of hundreds immediately formed and lynched Mr. Lewis on December 10.
 During this era, the deep racial hostility that permeated Southern society burdened Black people with a presumption of guilt that often served to focus suspicion on Black communities after a crime was discovered, whether evidence supported that suspicion or not.

 Although early accounts alleged only one perpetrator, the white community was unsatisfied to lynch only one man, and continued to “investigate” the white family’s murders.
 Several days later, a group of 30 white men approached a group of Black men, including an acquaintance of Mr. Lewis, and coerced him into saying that a man named Tom Waller had also been involved in the crime.
 Though another man in the group insisted this was not true, the unsubstantiated allegation was enough to seal Mr. Waller’s fate.

 During this era of racial terror, mobs often used violence to force confessions or false identifications from African Americans fearful of the mob.
 News reports reported these facts later as justifications for the lynching of Mr. Waller but without a fair investigation or trial, the accusation of Mr. Waller was more reliable evidence of the acquaintance’s fear than of Mr. Waller’s guilt.
 Though he professed his innocence and there was no actual evidence against him, Mr. Waller was arrested on December 15—and was dead before dawn the next day.